mpja69/chirpy/README.md

 # chirpy
-This is a simple webserver.

-It's an RESTful server that let's the clients simulate sending "chirps", (think "tweets").
+This is a simple webserver with a REST API, simulating that clients can register and send so called "chirps", (think "tweets").

 This project was built as part of an assignment on the backend course on Boot.dev.